aio-libs/aiohttp/docs/web.rst

-*Middlewares* usually call the handler, but they may choose to ignore it, e.g. displaying *403 Forbidden page* or raising :exc:`HTTPForbidden` exception if the user doesn't have permissions to access the underlying resource.
+*Middlewares* usually call the handler, but they may choose to ignore it, e.g. displaying *403 Forbidden page* or raising :exc:`HTTPForbidden` exception if the user does not have permissions to access the underlying resource.
 They may also render errors raised by the handler, perform some pre- or post-processing like handling *CORS* and so on.